Call Our Office

 It is the primary responsibility of the dental professional to inform and educate the patient on his or her treatment options, with special attention to efficacy and comfort.
 Here are just some of the conditions that might require dental treatment:

-Amalgam is a mixture of mercury, silver, tin, and copper, and is used to repair teeth that show signs of decay or fractures.
+Amalgam is a mixture of mercury, silver, tin, and copper, and it is used to repair teeth that show signs of decay or fractures.
 Sometimes referred to as “silver fillings,” amalgam has been used for over 150 years and is one of the easiest and most cost effective solutions to treating cavities.
 Mercury is extremely toxic and may be released into the body which can pose health risks.
 Mercury evaporates at room temperature, and if inhaled, the vapor can pass into the bloodstream through the lungs.

-Although they are quite durable and can function well for many years, amalgam fillings will need to be replaced after enough time has passed, just as with any dental work that has outlived its lifespan.
+Although they are quite durable and can function for many years, amalgam fillings will need to be replaced after enough time has passed, increasing the risk of exposure.